Kefir is all the rage in the natural health community.

-Because of this, kefir is generally well tolerated by people with lactose intolerance, at least when compared to regular milk (26).
+Therefore, kefir is generally well tolerated by people with lactose intolerance, at least compared to regular milk (26).

-Also keep in mind that it is possible to make kefir that is 100% lactose free, by using coconut water, fruit juice or some other non-dairy fluid.
+Keep in mind that it is possible to make kefir that is 100% lactose-free by using coconut water, fruit juice or another non-dairy beverage.

-Bottom Line: The lactic acid bacteria have already pre-digested the lactose in kefir.
-People with lactose intolerance can often eat kefir without problems.
+Summary Kefir is low in lactose because its lactic acid bacteria have already pre-digested the lactose.
+People who have lactose intolerance can often drink kefir without problems.

-Allergic reactions are caused by inflammatory responses against harmless environmental substances.
+Allergic reactions are caused by inflammatory responses against certain foods or substances.

 People with an over-sensitive immune system are more prone to allergies, which can provoke conditions like asthma.

-Human studies are need to better explore these effects.
+Human studies are needed to better explore these effects.

-If you are unsure about the quality of store-bought kefir, then you can easily make it at home yourself.
+If you are unsure about the quality of store-bought kefir, you can easily make it at home.

-You can buy kefir grains in some health food stores and supermarkets, as well as online.
+Kefir grains are available in some health food stores and supermarkets, as well as online.

-- Put 1–2 tablespoons of kefir grains into a small jar.
+- Put 1–2 tablespoons (14–28 grams) of kefir grains into a small jar.
 The more you use, the faster it will culture.

-- Add around 2 cups of milk, preferably organic or even raw.
+- Add around 2 cups (500 ml) of milk, preferably organic or even raw.
 Milk from grass-fed cows is healthiest.
-Leave one inch of room at the top of the jar.
+Leave 1 inch (2.5 cm) of room at the top of the jar.

-- You can add some full-fat cream if you want the kefir to be thicker.
+- You can add some full-fat cream if you desire thicker kefir.

 - Put the lid on and leave it for 12–36 hours at room temperature.
 That's it.